vertec-io/pl3xus/docs/core/what-is-eventwork.md

 ---

-## When NOT to Use Eventwork
+## When NOT to Use Pl3xus

 ### ❌ Simple REST APIs

 If you just need request/response endpoints, use Axum or Actix-web.
-Eventwork is designed for persistent, bidirectional connections.
+Pl3xus is designed for persistent, bidirectional connections.

 ### ❌ Traditional Game Networking

 For games requiring client-side prediction, lag compensation, and matchmaking, consider dedicated game networking libraries.
-Eventwork focuses on authoritative server patterns.
+Pl3xus focuses on authoritative server patterns.

 ### ❌ Simple CRUD Applications

 If your data model is static and updates are infrequent, a traditional database-backed API is simpler.
-Eventwork shines when state is dynamic and updates are continuous.
+Pl3xus shines when state is dynamic and updates are continuous.

 ---